 Answer: The Last Dance

-- Named after the inventor George who first constructed it at the 1893 Chicago World’s Fair, what carnival attraction could you visit this summer at the London Eye, the Singapore Flyer, or the Ain Dubai?
+7. Named after the inventor George who first constructed it at the 1893 Chicago World’s Fair, what carnival attraction could refer to the London Eye, the Singapore Flyer, or the Ain Dubai?

 Answer: Ferris Wheel